JAForbes/blog/posts/selfCurrying.md

 - Less robust.
 - Possibly suprising behaviour
 - Reduced clarity

+###Why custom currying behaviour

-The first three advantages are pretty obvious.
-The fourth option however seems like an idea that lacks a practical application.
-A practical use case could be returning a distance of `Infinity` when no arguments are received.
+At first glance, custom currying behaviour could seem like an idea that lacks a practical application.
+However, a practical use case could be returning a distance of `Infinity` when no arguments are received.

 ```js
 distance = function distance(a, b){